Where to go for more support

-Many charities can provide expert advice and guidance on supporting people with additional needs
+Many charities can provide expert advice and guidance on supporting disabled people and those with long-term conditions.

 Specialist organisations that can provide you with advice and information

-Contact these organisations for the most up-to-date information about supporting members with additional needs.
+Contact these organisations for the most up-to-date information.

-The National Autistic Society - the UK’s leading charity for people affected by autism.
+The National Autistic Society - the UK’s leading charity for autistic people.